 Don’t be alarmed if you experience headache, body aches and pains, mood swings, fatigue, or a resurgence of cravings.

-The length of time it will take you to come out the other side depends on many factors: how much sugar you normally consume, how abruptly you stop, and your unique physiology.
+The length of time it will take you to get through withdrawal depends on many factors: how much sugar you normally consume, how abruptly you stop, and your unique physiology.

 Most people are over the hump within a few days, but for others, it can take a few weeks to feel back to normal.

 How to Stop Sugar Cravings: Take the Next Step

-Sugar cravings can derail your best intentions to have a healthy diet.
+Sugar cravings can derail the best intentions to eat a brain-healthy diet.

-To end sugar cravings, you need to stop eating simple carbohydrates and processed foods that contain added sugar in all its various forms.
+To end sugar cravings, stop eating simple, refined carbohydrates and processed foods that contain added sugar in all its various forms.

-Emphasize healthy proteins and fats, and eat vegetables in abundance and fruit in moderation.
+Emphasize healthy proteins and fats, eat vegetables in abundance, and fruit in moderation.

-Keep healthy food on hand for emergency cravings and consider using supplements to diminish your interest in refined carbohydrates.
+Keep healthy food on hand for emergency cravings and consider using supplements to diminish your interest in refined carbs.

-And lastly, make sure all your basic nutritional needs for vitamins, minerals, and essential fats are being met.
+Lastly, make sure that you meet all your basic nutritional needs for vitamins, minerals, and essential fats.